ryanwinchester/subsplit-service/readme.md

 ![Github add webhook](https://s3-us-west-2.amazonaws.com/ryanwinchester/screenshots/github-webhook-add.png)

-Your github push webhook url path is `https://whateveryourdomain.com/webhooks/push`
+Your github push webhook payload url path is `https://whateveryourdomain.com/webhooks/push`

 #### For the scheduled command:

-You can either use the scheduler as lumen intended in the `app/Console/Kernel`, by setting up this cron job:
+You can either use the scheduler as lumen intended in the [`app/Console/Kernel`](https://github.com/flashtag/subsplit-service/blob/master/app/Console/Kernel.php), by setting up this cron job:

 ```
 * * * * * php /path/to/project/artisan schedule:run
 ```

 or schedule the command yourself.
-I've set up this cron job to just execute this every night:
+For my own project, I've set up this cron job to just execute this every night:

  ```
  0 0 * * * php /path/to/project/artisan flashtag:subsplit